cloudfoundry/routing-perf-release/README.md

 1. If you have not already done so, download this repo to your local machine.
 1. Install [Docker](https://docs.docker.com/) locally.
 1. Verify the installation by running `docker -v`.
-1. Create a directory and download CPU stats and performance test files from the S3 bucket specified in the above section.
+1. Download CPU stats and performance test files from the S3 bucket specified in the above section.
+Save these files into the `src/jupyter_notebook` folder in your local `routing-perf-release` repo.
 1. Rename CPU stats file to `cpuStats.csv` and performance test file to `perfResults.csv`.
 Currently the notebook is configured to look for files with these names.
 Keep track of what the file names were before to provide